 Office hours: Make an appointment at drcheung.youcanbook.me

-- Overview of Graphical Models
+- Probabilistic Reasoning and Graphical Models

-- Learning as Inference
+- Parameter Learning as Inference

-- Learning with Hidden Variables
+- Learning with latent variables

-- Approximate inference with Sampling
+- Approximate Inference with Monte Carlo methods

-- Approximate inference with Variational techniques
+- Approximate Inference with Variational methods

 - Homework will be assigned throughout the semester and solutions will be provided.
 Late homework will not be accepted.

 - Two midterms will be given.
 Makeup midterms will only be given to students with documented excuse absences.

 - Each student must complete a final project applying graphical models to research problems.
 All findings will be presented in a poster session and summarized in a final report.

 - Each student must complete all work by her or his own efforts.
 Any form of cheating and/or plagiarism on graded material will not be tolerated.
 Offenses will be prosecuted according to University of Kentucky’s STUDENT RIGHTS AND RESPONSIBILITIES.